This document is unfinished - there is a bunch of other tools to be documented ...

 Updating after a Change

-To avoid overhead, inspectors do not update their list automatically,
+To avoid overhead, inspectors do not update their name list and value indicators automatically,

 when the inspected object changes its contents.
 As a matter of fact,